Functional model for generalised resolvents and its application to time-dispersive media: Motivation for the problem to be analysed

 where $\widetilde{H}$ is identified with $L^2(0,l),$ and therefore in the terminology introduced by \cite{Naimark1940, Strauss}, the operator ${\mathcal R}(z)$ is a generalised resolvent.

-Note that in the boundary-value problem (\ref{gen_res}) the spectral parameter is present not only in the differential equation but also in the boundary conditions.
-In fact, (\ref{gen_res}) can be written in the form\footnote{Indeed, one can set {\it e.g.} (see \cite[Appendix B]{GrandePreuve})
+Note that in the BVP (\ref{gen_res}) the spectral parameter is present not only in the differential equation but also in the boundary conditions.
+In fact, (\ref{gen_res}) can be written in the form\footnote{Indeed, one can set, e.g. (see \cite[Appendix B]{GrandePreuve}),

 Then the equation (\ref{gen_prob2}) with

 is shown to be equivalent to (\ref{gen_res}).}